0x192/universal-android-debloater/README.md

 <img src="/ressources/screenshots/v0.3.png" width="850" alt="uad_screenshot">

-**This software is still in a early stage of developpement.
+**This software is still in a early stage of development.
 Check out the issues, and feel free to contribute!**

 ## Summary
 This is a complete rewrite in Rust of the [UAD project](https://gitlab.com/W1nst0n/universal-android-debloater) which aims at improving privacy and battery performance by removing unnecessary and obscure system apps.
 This can also contribute to improve security by reducing [the attack surface](https://en.wikipedia.org/wiki/Attack_surface).